Amreen-grewal/Induction-/README.md

 After the tests, we gathered in the **auditorium**, where:

-- Faculty members demonstrated the **college academic portal**, highlighting features for tracking attendance, viewing marks, and accessing academic resources.
+- Faculty members demonstrated the **college academic portal**, highlighting its features.
 - **Buddy4Study** representatives introduced the **Satya Scholarship Program**, detailing eligibility requirements and guiding us through the application process.
-- **Dr. Arashdeep Singh** delivered an insightful session titled *“Food: A Pivotal Role in Student’s Overall Wellness”*, addressing common food myths and emphasising the connection between healthy eating, concentration, and sustained energy.
+- **Dr. Arshdeep Singh** delivered an insightful session titled *“Food: A Pivotal Role in Student’s Overall Wellness”*, addressing common food myths and emphasising the connection between healthy eating, concentration, and sustained energy.
 - The **Causmic Club** initiated its induction activities, helping students set up **GitHub accounts** and demonstrating how to compile and submit the **induction report**.

 ---